Cotonou 2.0: A bad trade deal for Africa? | DW | 12.05.2021

 International treaties are complicated enough when they are negotiated between two or three states.
 They become even more complex when 106 countries at once try to defend their individual interests and power claims and regulate them in a legally binding way.

-It is therefore hardly surprising that the negotiations on a new basic agreement between the 27 European Union (EU) member states and the 79 countries of the Organization of African, Caribbean, and Pacific States (OACPS, formerly ACP) dragged on for more than three years before a breakthrough was finally announced in mid-April.
-Inevitably, not everyone affected by the deal — dubbed "Cotonou 2.0" or "post-Cotonou" in reference to the previous agreement —, was happy with the results.
+It is, therefore, hardly surprising that the negotiations on a new basic agreement between the 27 European Union member states and the 79 countries of the Organization of African, Caribbean, and Pacific States (OACPS, formerly ACP) dragged on for more than three years before a breakthrough was finally announced in mid-April.
+Inevitably, not everyone affected by the deal — dubbed "Cotonou 2.0" or "post-Cotonou" in reference to the previous agreement — was happy with the results.

 Resentment seems to be running especially high in sub-Saharan Africa, the most important of the three OACPS regions for the EU.
 OACPS negotiator and foreign minister of Togo, Robert Dussey, told DW that things could have turned out better if Africans had shown more solidarity.
 "We did not agree among ourselves.
-But the EU knew very well what it wanted."
+But the EU knew very well what it wanted," he said.

 It is not so much the issue of human rights, on which reportedly there were many disagreements during the negotiations — for example, regarding questions of sexual orientation — that is now causing dissatisfaction.
 African business representatives and observers detected a much more fundamental problem.
-Although the deal has not even been ratified yet, they consider it to be partially outdated already.
+Although the deal hasn't even been ratified, they already consider it to be partially outdated.

-Even the deal's format is out of date, says John Maré, former deputy South African ambassador to the EU and a specialist in EU-Africa relations.
+Even the deal's format is out of date, said John Mare, former deputy South African ambassador to the EU and a specialist in EU-Africa relations.
 "The needs of the small island developing states, the Caribbean and the South Pacific, are quite different to continental Africa, where you're looking at big countries like DR Congo, for example.
-So there are definitely different interest areas," Maré told DW.
+So there are definitely different interest areas," he told DW.

 Unlike in the Cotonou Agreement of 2000, the new deal includes a so-called "three-plus-one structure" intended to take into greater account the individual needs of the three partner regions.
-But Maré is skeptical: "We hope that that will happen, but sometimes the devil is in the details."
+But Mare is skeptical.
+"We hope that that will happen, but sometimes the devil is in the details," he said.

 Despite hope for possible new investments from Europe, African entrepreneurs and politicians are primarily concerned with one question: what does the post-Cotonou agreement mean for the AfCFTA intra-African free trade agreement currently being implemented on the continent?

 While the AfCFTA aims to enable free trade across the whole continent — including North Africa — analogous to the European single market, Cotonou 2.0 merely regulates the framework conditions for trade between the EU and sub-Saharan Africa.
-This creates a potential "minefield of problems," notes South African ex-diplomat John Maré.
-Possible trade barriers between states in North and Sub-Saharan Africa that want to trade with the EU at the same time is just one example.
+This creates a potential "minefield of problems," said Mare.
+Possible trade barriers between states in North and sub-Saharan Africa that want to trade with the EU at the same time is just one example.

 He hopes that all parties will adjust the new basic agreement accordingly.
 Otherwise, the EU could also end up losing out.
 "The AfCFTA will become a new geopolitical force within the continent and eventually on the world stage.
-Unless the EU itself pays attention to this important geopolitical shift, I think that various EU-Africa treaties are going to be less relevant to Africa."
+Unless the EU itself pays attention to this important geopolitical shift, I think that various EU-Africa treaties are going to be less relevant to Africa," he said.

+"The real goal should be to enter into negotiations on a free trade area between the EU and the AU," he said, adding that he hoped that the post-Cotonou agreement for Africa would be an interim solution.

-The next EU-AU summit will be a litmus test for Brussels, and the EU Commissioner for International Partnerships Jutta Urpilainen.
+The next EU-AU summit will be a litmus test for Brussels, and EU Commissioner for International Partnerships Jutta Urpilainen.
 It will reveal whether the European bloc is prepared to take criticism from the African business community seriously.
-The meeting was postponed last year due to the coronavirus pandemic.
-It is long overdue and, according to experts, may turn out to be trendsetting.
+The meeting, postponed last year due to the pandemic, is long overdue and, according to experts, may turn out to be trendsetting.
 However, no new date for the summit has been announced yet.

 Daniel Pelz and Marina Strauss contributed to this article translated from German